 The elusive Etruscans left behind a rich legacy of gold craftsmanship that was among the most advanced in the ancient Mediterranean world.
 While the...

 min Read14 December 2022

-In Greek mythology Hercules was a demigod and much admired heroic figure.
+In Greek mythology, Herakles was a demigod and a much admired heroic figure.
 The Romans called him Hercules (Herakles was his Greek name) and he was imported into their mythological story of the founding of Rome.
-In mythology, Hercules, completed twelve labors, a series of grueling challenges, that entailed suffering and struggle.
-Whilst completing these ghastly feats, he encountered many Greek cities and landscapes.
-Although, he was not the founder of any cities specifically, his presence in art, particularly sculpture, connects him to these places.
+In mythology, Hercules completed 12 labors, a series of grueling challenges that entailed suffering and struggle.
+While completing these ghastly feats, he encountered many Greek cities and landscapes.
+Although he was not the founder of any cities specifically, his presence in art, particularly sculpture, connects him to these places.

 Hercules became a prominent force in ancient culture.
-He achieved immortality after his death because his labors were undertaken on behalf of mankind (the Greek for labors is athloi, from which we derive ‘athlete’).
-As athletic achievements were one of the highest honours in ancient Greece, Hercules was the ideal role model.
+He achieved immortality after his death because his labors were undertaken on behalf of mankind (the Greek for labors is athloi, from which we derive “athlete”).
+As athletic achievements were one of the highest honors in ancient Greece, Hercules was the ideal role model.
 His athleticism was emphasized during the twelve labors and he demonstrated both mental and physical prowess.
-Let’s take a look at 3 depictions of Hercules in ancient Greek and Roman sculpture.
+Let’s take a look at 3 depictions of Hercules in ancient sculpture.